jwyang/graph-rcnn.pytorch/README.md

 --inference $YOUR_NUMBER
 ```

-**If you want to evaluate the model at your own path, just need to change the MODEL.WEIGHT_DET to your own path in faster_rcnn_res101.yaml.**
+:exclamation: If you want to evaluate the model at your own path, just need to change the MODEL.WEIGHT_DET to your own path in faster_rcnn_res101.yaml.

 ### Evaluate scene graph generation model: